 Constipation is very common and affects people of all ages.
-It means you're not able to poo as often as normal and this can mean it's difficult or painful for you to poo.
-Some chemotherapy drugs, anti-sickness medicines and painkillers can cause constipation or make it worse.
+It means you are not able to poo as often as normal and this can mean it is difficult or painful for you to poo.
+It can be a problem for people with ovarian cancer as some chemotherapy drugs, anti-sickness medicines and painkillers can cause constipation or make it worse.

 If you have constipation there are some simple changes that might help:

-- Drinking plenty of water and other fluids (but not alcohol) should help to make your poo softer and easier to pass.
-Try and aim for nourishing fluids, such as milkshakes, milk, smoothies or hot chocolate, as this will help increase your energy intake. - Adding some more fibre to your diet might also make it easier to poo.
-It's very important that you speak to your CNS or dietitian about whether this might help as sometimes adding extra fibre to your diet may make your symptoms worse.
+- Drinking plenty of water and other fluids (but not alcohol) should help to make your poo softer and easier to pass. - Adding some more fibre to your diet might also make it easier to poo.
+Speak to your Clinical Nurse Specialist (CNS) or dietitian about whether this might help.
 Wholemeal bread or pasta and wholegrain cereals like Weetabix and porridge all contain lots of fibre.
-Remember to keep drinking plenty of water as eating fibre without drinking enough can make constipation worse. - Some people find that eating more prunes or dried apricots is a natural way to avoid or ease constipation. - Doing some exercise (such as a walk or run) every day can help you to poo more often. - If you're finding it hard to poo it may also help to give yourself plenty of time to use the toilet.
-You could also try resting your feet on a low stool when you're sitting on the toilet. - If you're constipated because of the medicines you're taking it's important to speak to your clinical team as there may be some changes you can make.
+Remember to keep drinking plenty of water as eating fibre without drinking enough can make constipation worse. - Some people find that eating more prunes or dried apricots is a natural way to avoid or ease constipation. - Doing some exercise (such as a walk or run) every day can help you to poo more often. - If you are finding it hard to poo it may also help to give yourself plenty of time to use the toilet.
+You could also try resting your feet on a low stool when you are sitting on the toilet. - If you are constipated because of the medicines you are taking it is important to speak to your clinical team as there may be some changes you can make.
 You may find that taking a laxative for a short time may make it easier or more comfortable to poo.